 How to Store and Freeze

-To store: These won’t last more than 2 days because they are so good!
+To store: Healthy blueberry muffins won’t last more than 2 days because they are so good!
 Store muffins in an airtight container placed in a cool dry place for 3-4 days or in the fridge up to a week.

 Freeze muffins: Bake and cool muffins completely.
 Then arrange them in a single layer in resealable plastic bag or any container with a lid.
 Freeze for up to 3 months.